tahoemph/blog-software/content/post/blog-setup.md

 Configuration of the theme is done via the config.toml file that you can copy from the theme home page almost directly and them modify with your personal data.
-Sticking to basics intially is working great.
+Sticking to basics initially is working great.
 Until you have a fair bit of content worrying about polishing the chrome of the site seems like a waste of effort.